AMWA-TV/ms-05-02/docs/Managers.md

 The `NcSubscriptionManager` is a special manager which handles clients subscribing to events.
 Subscribing is the way in which events can be consumed as notifications through a supported control protocol.

-Subscribing to an event is done by calling the AddSubscription method add passing in the event data described by an `NcEvent` type.
+Subscribing to an event is done by calling the AddSubscription method add passing in the event data described by the `NcEvent` type.

 ```typescript
 [element("3m1")]